Terry Nichols: Adulthood

 In 1980, Nichols met real estate agent Lana Walsh, a twice-divorced mother of two who was five years his senior.
-They married and had a son, Joshua, in 1982.
+They married and had a son in 1982.
 During the marriage, Nichols engaged in a succession of part-time and short-term jobs: carpentry work, managing a grain elevator, and selling life insurance and real estate.
 According to Lana, she was the one with a career; Nichols was a house husband, who spent most of his time at home with the children cooking and gardening.

 Nichols had never liked farm life, and in 1988, at the age of 33, he tried to escape it by enlisting in the United States Army.
 He was sent to Fort Benning next to Columbus, Georgia for basic training.
 As the oldest man in his platoon, he had difficulty with the physical aspect of the training, and was sometimes called "grandpa" by the other men.
 However, he was soon made the platoon guide because of his age.
 Timothy McVeigh was in his platoon, and they quickly became close friends.
 They had a common background: both men grew up in white rural areas.
 Both had tried college for a while and had parents who were divorced.
 They shared political views and interests in gun collecting and the survivalist movement.
 The two were later stationed together at Fort Riley in Junction City, Kansas, where they met and became friends with their future accomplice, Michael Fortier.